wizardishungry/totp-util/README.md

 # totp-util

 Generate TOTP 2-Factor Authentication secrets and QR codes for Google Authenticator on the command-line.
+(It looks nicer in a real terminal!)

 ```
 $ totp-util ~jellob/.totp-key "Holiday Inn" jellob@travel.kh